jeremymv2/chef-intranet-scaffolding/README.md

 The developers did an awesome job with the `help` sub-command to inspec - so there's no reason not to migrate!

 Check it out.
-I use it all the time myself :)
+I use it all the time myself :)  With `kitchen-inspec` (included in ChefDK) you can easily run your tests against a kitchen instance.

 ```sh
 ~/Devel/ChefProject/tmp$ inspec help